usmaanalii/frontend-boilerplate/README.md

 which imports the necessary code (from the confusing sprite_sheet).

 #### Others
-There is a deploy task which when ran (using `gulp deploy`) will add the webpage to github pages, this can be viewed at the following url `username.github.io/repo-name`.
+There is a deploy task which, when ran (using `gulp deploy`) will add the webpage to github pages, this can be viewed at the following url `username.github.io/repo-name`.

 This will let you host your static projects on github.

 I recommend running the `gulp build` task before deploying, as this will ensure all your code is optmised and ready to go.